 A collection of stunning suites and villas, many of which have heated outdoor jet or plunge pools

 Visit nearby Old Lijiang Town and wander through the incredible maze of traditional houses

 Average time to visit

 From the subtropical lowlands in the south up to glacier-capped mountains in the north, Yunnan is a province of extremes.
 The climate varies so much across this vast and diverse area, that it has given rise to an ancient Chinese saying: “You can enjoy all four seasons on the same mountain, with each just a few miles from the next”.
 Generally speaking, most of Yunnan province is mild in winter and cool in summer, with large variances in temperature occurring across the day.
 Mornings can start with a wintery chill, and warm up to 25°C by lunchtime.
-Spring and Fall are mild and pleasant and the best times to visit Yunnan, despite May being the rainiest month of the year.
+Spring and Autumn are mild and pleasant and the best times to visit Yunnan, despite May being the rainiest month of the year.
 For snow-capped mountains and dramatic alpine scenes, the winter months of November to January can be spectacular.

 Located close to the UNESCO World Heritage Site of Lijiang Old Town, the collection of stunning luxury villas at Banyan Tree Lijiang offer inspirational views of the snow-capped peaks of Jade Dragon Snow Mountain and the countryside beyond.